konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 ## Xyz

-A  {%  include yugipedia.html  page='Xyz  Monster'  %} can  be  summoned
-whenever monsters of  same level to its _rank_ are  controlled.
+A {%  include yugipedia page='Xyz  Monster' %} can be  summoned whenever monsters  of same  level  to its  _rank_ are  controlled.
 Rank is  the equivalent to  level for those  monsters.
 Since they've no  level, they aren't  affected by  level-dependent  cards and  effects.
 The  required monsters for its  summoning, called _materials_, are listed  at its card description text.
 It  is summoned by stacking the  materials and placing the Xyz Monster atop of them.